 You can’t train to deal with every possible situation, but you can prepare your mind to adapt to unexpected ones.
-Training for the worst means to prepare your mental muscles — both in strength and flexibility — to overcome hardship.
+Training for the worst means to develop your mental muscles — both in strength and flexibility — to overcome hardship.

 Expose yourself to frequent rejections.
 How you overcome rejections in the present determines how you will deal with stressors in the future.
 Practice creating discomfort in everyday routines (e.g., spend one day without eating or walk to work instead of driving).
 Start gradually and incrementally add more constraints.

-Prepare your mind for the worst so adversity won’t feel so frightening.
+Prepare your mind for the worst, so adversity won’t feel so frightening.
 Especially for those who, when kids, were wrapped in bubble plastic by their parents.

 3. Create alternative paths

 Creativity plays a critical role in overcoming adversity.
 Successful rescue missions rely on having options — you never know how plans will unfold in the real world.
-The ability to improvise on the ground distinguish successful rescuers from not.
+The ability to improvise on the ground distinguishes successful rescuers from not.

 Creativity also flexes your brain — instead of seeing problems as an obstacle, your mind turns them into a challenge.
-Humor can also play an important role — to find new solutions your mind needs to relax first.
+Humor can also play an important role — to find new solutions; your mind needs to relax first.
 “Playful humor enhances survival for many reasons,” writes resiliency author Al Siebert.
 Laughing reduces tensions; playing with a situation makes a person more powerful.
 As Siebert explains, “The person who toys with the situation creates an inner feeling of ‘this is my plaything; I am bigger than it.
 I won’t let it scare me.’”

 4. Leverage the Power of Relationships

 Rescuing yourself from adversity is not a lonely mission.
-It starts with you but, as stated above, strong relationships are critical to bouncing back.
+It starts with you, but, as stated above, strong relationships are critical to bouncing back.